coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 # How to Securely Deploy Node App to Ubuntu Server

-This is documentation about how you can deploy a node app to a server with nginx whether it is a `vps`, `vds`, `dedicated server` instance etc. This assumes your familiar with basic `linux` & `git ` commands.
+This is documentation about how you can deploy a node app to a server with nginx whether it is a `vps`, `vds`, `dedicated server` This assumes your familiar with basic `linux` & `git ` commands.
 This will work for any node app that runs a server be it express app, next.js app, remix app etc. Another thing to note that we will deploy application code, database will be separated.

 ## Assumptions